saladroom/help/faq.md

 # FAQ
+## What is a public room?
+Public rooms are accessible to anyone who knows about your room code.

+Other people who visit Salad Room on the same network (on the same WiFi) as you will also have access to your room.

+Public rooms are **not** listed on search engines.
+There is **no** list or directory of public rooms.

 ## How is my data stored?
 File data is stored in [Amazon S3](https://aws.amazon.com/s3/).
 Message data is stored using an in-memory store.